mayureshw/quartools/README.md

     - export PATH=/opt/intelFPGA_lite/20.1/quartus/bin:/opt/intelFPGA_lite/20.1/modelsim_ase/bin:$PATH

-- Some quirks with Quartus installation that require manual intervention to the installation:
+- Some quirks with Quartus that require manual intervention to the installation:

     - The Quartus installation is not required to be in the same login where you do your development.
 Typically it may be installed as root.
 Just ensure that appropriate permissions are set.
 Unfortunately executables under modelsim_ase/bin have strange permissions when you install Quartus i.e. they are not executable by 'other'.
 You may have to correct them manually (or change the owner of those files).